 Depending on the casting material, a ferritic or austenitic round grain is blasted.
 The particle size is determined by the surface hardness and geometry of the castings as well as the possible system parameters.

-In cleaning blasting, the focus is on removing unwanted residues or dirt from workpieces.
-A change in the surface properties of the parts to be blasted is not desired, or only to a limited extent.
-A suitable blasting medium and a gentle blasting process ensure that there is no abrasion on the workpiece and that it is only completely cleaned at the end of the process.
+With blast cleaning, the aim is to remove any unwanted residue or dirt from components.
+A slight change in the surface properties of the component may be partially required.
+A suitable abrasive and a gentle blast process ensure that no abrasion occurs, and that the part is only cleaned when treated.

 Coated And Bonded Abrasives